TULiberalArts/Religion/pages/graduate.md

 ## Earn an MA or PhD in Religion
 As part of a major secular public university, the Department of Religion at Temple treats religion in a scholarly manner without bias or favoritism for one religious or philosophical tradition over another and without preference for any particular form of spirituality or any single methodological or theoretical approach.
 The academic study of religion is multidisciplinary; our courses draw from themes rooted in the expertise of our faculty.

-Please visit the [Religion Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/religion) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply. _We strongly encourage PhD applicants to reach out to faculty members currently accepting students prior to applying to the program_.

 These themes include the following:

 - **Critical Investigation of Religion and Human Differences:** This area builds upon and acknowledges our legacy of inter-religious, cross-religious dialogue and critical engagement — a legacy that began 50 years ago.
 We continue to work among and between religious traditions upholding a strong commitment to the intersections of religion with race, ethnicity, gender, sexuality and disability.